 The next day, we went down to “Ground Zero.”
 The air was still filled with smoke and irritants, and it doesn’t surprise me that many workers developed respiratory problems, because, three-and-a-half weeks after the attacks, the air quality was still so poor that it left me coughing and stung my eyes till they watered.

 Standing there and looking at the wreckage … the damage to all of the surrounding buildings … it drove home the scale of the tragedy in a way that television could not.
 The magnitude of it was mind-boggling.
 A massive piece of the world—one of its most recognizable, iconic pieces at that—had been summarily deleted, and the scale of the void it left behind was inconceivable.
-It stretched the limits of human comprehension.
+It stretched the limits of my comprehension.

 In the immediate wake of 9/11, not only were we, the previously bickering factions of America, united as a country, but the entire global community was united around us.
 We had the unconditional support of the entire free world.
 It was something that, in my lifetime, was completely unprecedented.
 In wiser, more capable hands, it was a moment that could have been leveraged to make the world a better place, and to make some greater good come out of such unspeakable evil.